-- (a) ESTABLISHMENT.-The Librarian of Congress, upon the recommendation of the Register of Copyrights, is authorized to appoint and convene copyright arbitration royalty panels. - (b) PURPOSES.-Subject to the provisions of this chapter, the purposes of the copyright arbitration royalty panels shall be as follows: - (1) To make determinations concerning the adjustment of reasonable copyright royalty rates as provided in sections 114, 115, 116, and 119, and to make determinations as to reasonable terms and rates of royalty payments as provided in section 118.
-The rates applicable under sections 114(f)(1)(B), 115, and 116 shall be calculated to achieve the following objectives: - (A) To maximize the availability of creative works to the public; - (B) To afford the copyright owner a fair return for his creative work and the copyright user a fair income under existing economic conditions: - (C) To reflect the relative roles of the copyright owner and the copyright user in the product made available to the public with respect to relative creative contribution, technological contribution, capital investment, cost, risk, and contribution to the opening of new markets for creative expression and media for their communication; - (D) To minimize any disruptive impact on the structure of the industries involved and on generally prevailing industry practices. - (2) To make determinations concerning the adjustment of the copyright royalty rates in section 111 solely in accordance with the following provisions: - (A) The rates established by section 111(d)(1)(B) may be adjusted to reflect (i) national monetary inflation or deflation or (ii) changes in the average rates charged cable subscribers for the basic service of providing secondary transmissions to maintain the real constant dollar level of the royalty fee per subscriber which existed as of the date of enactment of this Act: Provided, That if the average rates charged cable system subscribers for the basic service of providing secondary transmissions are changed so that the average rates exceed national monetary inflation, no change in the rates established by section 111(d)(1)(B) shall be permitted: And provided further, That no increase in the royalty fee shall be permitted based on any reduction in the average number of distant signal equivalents per subscriber.
-The copyright arbitration royalty panels may consider all factors relating to the maintenance of such level of payments including, as an extenuating factor, whether the cable industry has been restrained by subscriber rate regulating authorities from increasing the rates for the basic service of providing secondary transmissions.
+- (a) APPOINTMENT.-The Librarian of Congress shall appoint 3 full-time Copyright Royalty Judges, and shall appoint 1 of the 3 as the Chief Copyright Royalty Judge.
+The Librarian shall make appointments to such positions after consultation with the Register of Copyrights. - (b) Functions.-Subject to the provisions of this chapter, the functions of the Copyright Royalty Judges shall be as follows: - (1) To make determinations and adjustments of reasonable terms and rates of royalty payments as provided in sections 112(e), 114, 115,

+- 116, 118, 119 and 1004.
+The rates applicable under sections 114(f)(1)(B), 115, and 116 shall be calculated to achieve the following objectives: - (A) To maximize the availability of creative works to the public. - (B) To afford the copyright owner a fair return for his or her creative work and the copyright user a fair income under existing economic conditions. - (C) To reflect the relative roles of the copyright owner and the copyright user in the product made available to the public with respect to relative creative contribution, technological contribution, capital investment, cost, risk, and contribution to the opening of new markets for creative expression and media for their communication. - (D) To minimize any disruptive impact on the structure of the industries involved and on generally prevailing industry practices. - (2) To make determinations concerning the adjustment of the copyright royalty rates under section 111 solely in accordance with the following provisions: - (A) The rates established by section 111(d)(1)(B) may be adjusted to reflect- - (i) national monetary inflation or deflation; or - (ii) changes in the average rates charged cable subscribers for the basic service of providing secondary transmissions to maintain the real constant dollar level of the royalty fee per subscriber which existed as of the date of October 19, 1976, except that-

+- (I) if the average rates charged cable system subscribers for the basic service of providing secondary transmissions are changed so that the average rates exceed national monetary inflation, no change in the rates established by section 111(d)(1)(B) shall be permitted; and - (II) no increase in the royalty fee shall be permitted based on any reduction in the average number of distant signal equivalents per subscriber.

+The Copyright Royalty Judges may consider all factors relating to the maintenance of such level of payments, including, as an extenuating factor, whether the industry has been restrained by subscriber rate regulating authorities from increasing the rates for the basic service of providing secondary transmissions.